nutanix/helm/charts/ndb-operator/README.md

     # data: password, ssh_public_key
     credentialSecret: clone-instance-secret-name
     timezone: "UTC"

-    # ID of the database to clone from, can be fetched from NDB REST API Explorer
+    # Name or ID of the database to clone from, can be fetched from NDB REST API Explorer
-    sourceDatabaseId: source-database-id
+    sourceDatabaseName: "source-database-name"      # Recommended: Use database name
+    # sourceDatabaseId: "source-database-uuid"      # Alternative: Use database UUID

-    # ID of the snapshot to clone from, can be fetched from NDB REST API Explorer
+    # Name or ID of the snapshot to clone from, can be fetched from NDB REST API Explorer
-    snapshotId: snapshot-id
+    snapshotName: "snapshot-name"                   # Recommended: Use snapshot name, or leave empty for latest
+    # snapshotId: "snapshot-uuid"                   # Alternative: Use snapshot UUID

     additionalArguments:                        # Optional block, can specify additional arguments that are unique to database engines.
       expireInDays: 3

 ```